 Read time: 5 minutes

-SMTP relay, a managed service, facilitates users in dispatching outgoing emails through the Simple Mail Transfer Protocol (SMTP).
-In the present landscape, nearly all email services employ SMTP relay for sending messages.
-To distinguish between SMTP and SMTP relay, envision SMTP as the delivery protocol for outbound emails and SMTP relay as the transmission mechanism.
-SMTP relays prove especially advantageous for transmitting bulk emails and marketing communications.
+SMTP relay is a managed service that enables users to send their outgoing mail via Simple Mail Transfer Protocol (SMTP).
+Nowadays, almost all email services send emails through SMTP relay service.
+To avoid confusion between SMTP and SMTP relay, you can think of SMTP as a delivery protocol for outgoing email and SMTP relay as the email transmission process.
+SMTP relays are also the best option when sending bulk emails or marketing messages.

 Prerequisites for Setting Up SMTP relay